SadowskiAJ/LBANet/README.md

 * `Py3_LBANet_Arch3.py` - A script potentially called by the above to define a CNN architecture with three convolutional-maxpool layer pair and four fully-connected layers.
 * `Py3_LBANet_Arch4.py` - A script potentially called by the above to define a CNN architecture with four convolutional-maxpool layer pair and four fully-connected layers.
 This is the architecture ultimately adopted for `LBANet`.

+All caused is made available under a BSD 3-Clause license.
+Please see the license file for details.

 # `LBANet` trained network in the `.pt` `PyTorch` format
 Blah